Privacy Policy

 - the full text of the comment

-My email is hosted through GMail, so I cannot guarantee deletion of an email will scrub all instances of it from their servers.
+My email is hosted through GMail, so I cannot guarantee deletion of an email requesting removal will scrub all instances of it from their servers.
 I also cannot guarantee the comment will not have been seen by others already, or copied to another site or an archival site that I do not control, and of course, nobody controls memes.

 Additional Concerns